 “I remember it was the semis of the IBM tournament in ‘43” he said, “I was covering your upset win over what’s her name.”

-“She didn’t know what hit her until you went up a break in the second set.”
+“She didn’t know what hit her until you went up a break in the second set”, he said.

-“Your dad worked for the newspaper and he covered the IBM tennis championship I was playing in.”
+“Your dad worked for the newspaper and he wrote about the IBM tennis championship I was playing in”, she said

-My dad turned from reading the blue book to look at me and then my mom.
+Dad turned from reading the blue book to look at me and then mom.
 “Your mom was quite the tennis player.
 She won several local tournaments.”

-My dad seemed to maybe be mad now too, but you could not hear it in his voice.
+Dad seemed to maybe be mad now too, but you couldn’t hear it in his voice.
 “I gave you a run for your money sometimes!”

-My mom puffed out her cheeks and then blew air noisily out of her mostly closed lips.
+Mom puffed out her cheeks and then blew air out of her mostly closed lips.
 “It’s not the same Eric.
 You’re a man.
 You’re bigger and you can hit harder.”

 “My point was that your father and I both love sports, and here we have you, our son, who seems to enjoy them as well, and we enjoy sharing all that with you.”
 Her eyes twinkled and she smiled at me.
-Adults seemed more like me when they talked about their feelings.
-My mom did that much more often than my dad.
+Grownups seemed more like me when they talked about their feelings.
+Mom did that much more than dad.

 The voice on the radio got louder and more excited.

-“Who hit a double for the Yankees?”, my mom was excited too.
+“Who hit a double for the Yankees?”, mom asked, she was excited too.

-“Whitey Ford”, my dad said, “But I think Kuenn misplayed it in center!”
+“Whitey Ford”, dad said, “But I think Kuenn misplayed it in center!”